Statistics (STAT)

 Joint-listed with STAT 516

-Statistical modeling and analysis of scientific date using regression model including linear, nonlinear, and generalized linear regression models.
+Statistical modeling and analysis of scientific data using regression model including linear, nonlinear, and generalized linear regression models.
 Topics also include analysis of survival data, censored and truncated response variables, categorical response variables, and mixed models.
 Emphasis is on application of these methods through the analysis of real data sets with statistical packages.
 Additional coursework/projects will be assigned at the 500-level.
+Typically Offered: Spring.

 Prereqs: STAT 431